 There are a few good websites/online tools that are just like Canva.

 However, if you had to pick 11 great Canva alternatives, you could safely bet your money on the following:

-Pixelied is an up-and-coming online design tool that’s already giving other well-known sites, such as Canva, Crello, Designbold, Visme, and Adobe Spark a run for their money.
+Pixelied is an easy-to-use online graphic editor that’s already giving other well-known sites, such as Canva, Crello, Designbold, Visme, and Adobe Spark a run for their money.

 Packed with some of the best features, such as ready-to-use templates, a highly flexible graphic editor, and free fonts, to name a few, this is easily one of the most versatile tools right now.